pikvm/pikvm/README.md

 **We recommend v2 since it supports all features including the Mass Storage Drive.
 It's also easiest to make.**

 **Hardware for v2**
-* Raspberry Pi 4 (1Gb is enough) or ZeroW.
-We recommend 4 because Zero is very slow.
+* Raspberry Pi 4 (2Gb model is enough) or ZeroW.
+We recommend 4 because ZeroW is very slow.
 * MicroSD card (min 16 Gb recommended).
 * USB-A 3A charger or power supply.
 * HDMI to CSI-2 bridge board: [Lusya or any other based on Toshiba TC358743](https://aliexpress.com/item/4000102166176.html).